 Adult Neurogenesis .
 Hippocampus .
 Synaptic Transmission.
-Neuronal Excitability .
-Dendritic Integration .
-Calcium Signalling
+Neuronal Excitability Dendritic Integration .
+Calcium Signaling

 Synaptic integration of young neurons into the adult hippocampus

 In the adult hippocampus new neurons are continuously generated throughout life by adult neural stem cells (Fig. 1).
 The newly generated young neurons show a number of distinct functional properties, including enhanced excitability, reduced GABAergic inhibition and enhanced synaptic plasticity (Lodge and Bischofberger 2019).
 Based on these cell biological findings it was concluded that the young neurons are hyperactive and hyperexcitable during learning behavior and memory processing.
 However, on the behavioral level adult neurogenesis improves learning by increasing the brains capability to distinguish between similar memory items, a process called “pattern separation”.
 During the last research period (2017–2020) we focussed on glutamatergic and GABAergic circuit analysis, to address this apparent paradox of “hyperactive cells” versus “improved pattern separation”.